franroad/api/README.md

 ```

-# USING (ORM) Object relational mapper (v1.1.1)
+# 3. USING (ORM) Object relational mapper (v1.1.1)

 - This will allow us to perform the data base operations in ``Python`` no more SQL strings.
-- ORM layer of abstraction that sits between the DB and the app
+- ORM layer of abstraction that sits between the DB and the app leverages psycopgp2 to manage the connection to the ddbb

 ## Installation